IrynaKhylyuk/Medical_Staff_Planning_Excel/README.md

 - Population data by geography, 2009 - 2017, US Census Bureau.
 ## Description of folders
 •	01 Project management: Project Brief
 •	02 Data: original Data; Prepared Data.
-NOTE: The folder has been excluded
-•	03 Scripts: Contains all the Python coding involved for the entire analysis process
-•	04 Analysis: Report (this folder has been excluded); Test files (this folder has been excluded); Visualization
+•	04 Analysis: Report; Test files; Visualization (NOTE: The folder has been excluded)
-•	05 Send to client: Final report in EXCEL
+•	05 Send to client: Final report in Tableau
 ## Visualization
 Visualizations were created in Tableau.
-The link to the storyboard can be found here: [Flu Season Visuals](https://public.tableau.com/app/profile/iryna.khylyuk/viz/Map2_16804506120020/Story1).
+The link to the storyboard can be found here: [Medical staff Planning Visuals](https://public.tableau.com/app/profile/iryna.khylyuk/viz/Map2_16804506120020/Story1).